Natural ways to calm speaking anxiety: nervous system tools you can use anywhere

 What calms anxiety naturally?

-Grounding your senses, lengthening your exhale, light movement, orienting and gentle EFT tapping are fast, natural options.
+Grounding your senses, lengthening your exhale, light movement, orienting and are fast, natural options.
 Reducing caffeine, hydrating and eating a balanced snack also help.

 What is the 3-3-3 rule for anxiety?